Israel sees "positive" Arab move at IAEA meeting

 In a surprise move, Arab countries decided last week not to push ahead with the text again this year, saying this was to give a better chance for the planned November 21-22 discussions and the 2012 meeting to succeed.

-Hosted by IAEA chief Yukiya Amano, the forum in two months' time will focus on the experience of other regions in the world which have set up zones free of weapons of mass destruction, including Africa and Latin America.
+Hosted by IAEA chief Yukiya Amano, the forum in two months' time will focus on the experience of other regions in the world that have banned weapons of mass destruction.

 Arab states, Israel and other countries are expected to attend the talks, which are regarded as a way to kick-start a dialogue and help generate some badly needed confidence.